l33tn00b/tibberPriceChartScraper/README.md

 # tibberPriceChartScraper
-Getting the Tibber Price Chart for Display on an ePaper Display
+Getting the Tibber Price Chart for Display on an ePaper.

 This is a breakout from [my efforts to get ready for Smart Grid integration](https://github.com/l33tn00b/GettingReadyForSmartGrid).